Tempora

 Tempora is the codeword for a formerly-secret computer system that is used by the British Government Communications Headquarters (GCHQ).
 This system is used to buffer most Internet communications that are extracted from fibre-optic cables, so these can be processed and searched at a later time.
 It was tested from 2008 and became operational in late 2011.

 Tempora uses intercepts on the fibre-optic cables that serve as the backbone of the Internet to gain access to large amounts of Internet users' personal data, without any individual suspicion or targeting.
-The intercepts are placed in the United Kingdom and overseas, with the knowledge of companies owning either the cables or landing stations.
+The intercepts are placed in the United Kingdom and on the UK military base at Ayios Nikolaos in the British Overseas Territory of Akrotiri and Dhekelia.
+The intercepts are placed with the knowledge of companies owning either the cables or landing stations.

-The existence of Tempora was revealed by Edward Snowden, a former American intelligence contractor who leaked information about the program to former Guardian journalist Glenn Greenwald in May 2013 as part of his revelations of government-sponsored mass surveillance programs.
-Documents Snowden acquired showed that data collected by the Tempora program is shared with the National Security Agency of the United States.
+The existence of Tempora was revealed by Edward Snowden, a former American intelligence contractor who leaked information about the programme to former Guardian journalist Glenn Greenwald in May 2013 as part of his revelations of government-sponsored mass surveillance programmes.
+Documents Snowden acquired showed that data collected by the Tempora programme is shared with the National Security Agency of the United States.